HOLD ONTO YOUR WALLET

 What to look out for: Another scam that often starts with an email or phone call, this one relies on a sense of hope rather than fear.
 Victims are told they've won a lottery or other large prize, but first they must transfer money to cover the accompanying taxes and fees.

 Risks: Victims face the loss of those funds, and identity theft is also a risk.

 Helpful resources: The FTC maintains a web page specifically about prize scams.

-What to look out for: Mobile "health-care labs" are sometimes parked at retirement homes, malls, or health clubs, and fake or unnecessary tests are administered on "patients" whose identifying information is then used to bill insurance companies and Medicare.
+What to look out for: Mobile "health-care labs" sometimes park at retirement homes, malls, or health clubs, and fake or unnecessary tests are administered on "patients" whose identifying information is used to bill insurance companies and Medicare.
 Similar rackets involving unneeded medical equipment also target seniors.

 Risks: Often directed at the elderly by perpetrators who leverage the term "Medicare," this scam seeks personal information and could expose seniors to identity theft.